Looking toward the future of IT at Penn State

 - summarizes trends that affect higher education

 - outlines the goals for fiscal year 2017-2018

 - includes the mission, vision and strategy for Penn State IT; and

 - examines areas of opportunity

-The Penn State IT senior leadership team — led by Michael Kubit, VPIT/CIO — includes six senior directors and a Human Resources strategic partner (HRSP).
+The Penn State IT senior leadership team — led by Michael Kubit, VPIT/CIO — includes six senior directors, a Financial Officer strategic partner, and a Human Resources strategic partner.
 The senior directors work throughout the University and with IT staff members to create new initiatives, protect University technology, collaborate with faculty and researchers, and cultivate operational excellence.
 The HRSP elevates the VP/CIO’s commitment to providing employees a work environment conducive to equal opportunity for learning, personal growth, and shared information.
 The financial officer supports the shared vision of the VP/CIO by providing financial insight and planning for the stewardship of our investment in IT.